aistabci/abci-docs/en/docs/faq.md

 * Files under the directories in the above **Old Area** will be migrated to the following directories.
 However, these directories cannot be referenced until the data migration is completed.
 	* /groups/gAA50NNN/migrate_from_SFA_GPFS/
 	* /projects/d001/gAA50NNN/migrate_from_SFA_GPFS/
-	* /projects/datarepository/gAA50NNN/migrate_from_SFA_GPFS/
+	* /projects/datarepository/gAA50NNN/migrate_from_SFA_GPFS/ (migrated from /groups1/gAA50NNN of /fs3/d002/ users)
+	* /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS3/ (migrated from /fs3/d002/gAA50NNN)
 * Data migration is performed by the operators, so the user does not need to create a backup.
 * During this period, the following directories can be read/written/deleted as before.
 	* /groups/gAA50NNN	(Except the files in /groups/gAA50NNN/migrated_from_SFA_GPFS/ )
 * After middle of July, the following directories will be able to be read/written/deleted.
 	* /projects/d001/gAA50NNN	(Except the files in /projects/d001/gAA50NNN/migrated_from_SFA_GPFS/ )
-	* /projects/datarepository/gAA50NNN	(Except the files in /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS/ )
+	* /projects/datarepository/gAA50NNN	(Except the files in /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS/ nor /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS3/ )

 #### Confirmation of data migration completion